 Although most people visit the city as a short break destination, Bath is actually a great base for a longer West Country holiday.
 Attractive in itself, the town is also well-placed for exploring the region by car or public transport.
 This part of England is green and rural, and dotted with historic sites.
 As well as the beautiful countryside, there are also interesting old towns, ruined castles and stately homes to visit and local products to investigate – and the coast is only a short journey away.
 Members of English Heritage or the National Trust will be able to get good value from their membership cards in this area.

 The important historic port of Bristol is a short car, bus or train journey from Bath.
 There is a lot to do in Bristol; from boat trips around the docks to museums and a good zoo.
-Smaller, well-preserved historic towns in the area include include Bradford-on-Avon and Frome.
+Smaller, well-preserved historic towns in the area include include Bradford on Avon, with its charming buildings and terraces and walking opportunities and hip Frome.
+Frome is a bus-ride away, while Bradford on Avon can also be reached in a few minutes by train, or on foot or by bike along the tow path of the Kennet and Avon Canal.
+Keen hikers can explore the attractive rural footpaths and villages between Bath and Bradford on Avon, stopping off at country pubs, gardens (like Iford Manor Gardens) or tearooms.
 Wells is another popular tourist destination: a charming small cathedral city, which can be reached by bus from Bath.

 One of the most picturesque villages in the Bath area is Lacock.
 This picture-postcard settlement is mostly owned by the National Trust, and has been used as the backdrop for various TV/film period dramas, including the BBC’s Pride and Prejudice.
-The charming villages of the Cotswolds are in easy reach of Bath, while Somerset destinations include Norton St Philip, site of a historic battle.
+The charming villages of the Cotswolds are in reach of Bath for drivers, while Somerset destinations include Norton St Philip, with its renowned 14th-century inn, The George, and convenient bus service.

 Caves and gorges